praveenpuglia/shadow-dom-in-depth/README.md

 ### Does it get affected by global CSS?

 Yeah.
 In some ways.
 Only the properties that are inherited will make their way through the shadow DOM boundary.
-Example -
+Examples:

 * color
 * background
 * font-family etc.

-The `*` selector also affects things because `*` means all elements and that includes the element to which you are attaching the shadow root too, the host element.
-Things which get applied to the host and can be inheried, will pass the shadow DOM boundary to apply to inner elements.
+The `*` selector also affects things because `*` means all elements and that includes the element to which you are attaching the shadow root to (the host element).
+Things which get applied to the host and can be inherited will pass the shadow DOM boundary to apply to inner elements.

 ## Styles Terminologies